IQSS/dataverse/scripts/database/querycount/README.txt

 type.
 I.e. the above shows that there were 6248 "SELECT ...
 FROM ROLEASSIGNMENT" queries, but not which specific objects the application was looking up.
-I.e., the queries are truncated at the "WHERE" part in order to give a compact, sorted summary.
+I.e., the queries are truncated at the "WHERE" (or "SET" or "VALUES") part in order to give a compact, sorted summary.

 If you want to look at these details, they are saved in the file called "tail.parsed".
 There you will find fully extended queries, for